TRON-Bioinformatics/EasyFuse/README.md

 #### Column description

-Overview all features/columns annotated by EasyFuse:
+Overview of all features/columns annotated by EasyFuse:

 - **BPID:** The BPID (breakpoint ID) is an identifier composed of `chr1:position1:strand1_chr2:position2:strand2` and is used as the main identifier of fusion breakpoints throughout the EasyFuse publication.
 In the BPID, `chr` and `position` are 1-based genomic coordinates (GRCh38 reference) of the two breakpoint positions.
 - **context_sequence_id:** The context sequence id is a unique identifier (hash value) calculated from `context_sequence`, the fusion transcript sequence context (400 upstream and 400 bp downstream from the breakpoint position).